An aerial view of the UVA Rotunda and the Lawn

 Admission requirements that apply specifically to this program are listed below:

-• Admission to the Special Education Ph.D. program requires a relevant master’s degree (e.g., special education or closely aligned field).
+• Admission to this Ph.D. program requires a relevant master’s degree (e.g., special education or closely aligned field).

 • Applicants must have a minimum of three years of experience teaching students with disabilities.